Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Metal and Nutrient Transporters in Abiotic Stress: Sensing, Signaling and Trafficking focuses on the different forms of environmental stressors relating to heavy metal/metalloid and nutrient deficiency and their potential to inflict major damages to crop plant productivity.
-The book presents the current state of knowledge of the biochemical and molecular regulation of several classes of membrane transporters during different stresses, along with their probable mechanisms of operation in plant stress tolerance.
-The exhaustive discussion presented in this book will help mitigate multiple forms of stresses by utilizing transporter proteins.
+Metal and Nutrient Transporters in Abiotic Stress focuses on the different forms of environmental stress related to heavy metal, metalloid and nutrient deficiency that have the potential to inflict major damages to crop plants, leading to a massive decrease in crop yield and productivity.
+The book presents the current state of knowledge of the biochemical and molecular regulation of several classes of membrane transporters related to the uptake of metals/metalloids and nutrient elements during different stresses and their probable mechanisms of operation in plant stress tolerance.

-- Focuses exclusively on the transporter proteins involved in multiple environmental stresses in plants
+- Focuses exclusively on metal and nutrient transporters involved in multiple environmental stresses in plants

 - Serves as an important source of information in the field of abiotic stress